abhi3700/Telegram_Bot_tutorials/server/README.md

 remote:  !
 Python has released a security update!
 Please consider upgrading to python-3.6.9
 remote:        Learn More: https://devcenter.heroku.com/articles/python-runtimes
 ```
 * New apps come with latest python version available in Heroku.
-For using specific version (say old), one can use this technique.
+For using specific version (say old), one can use this technique using `heroku-cli` or in deploy tab of bot in heroku dashboard.
+* Look at the supported python versions on Heroku [here](https://devcenter.heroku.com/articles/python-support#supported-runtimes)

 ## App
 * create a new App using Heroku dashboard [RECOMMENDED].
 Or else, one can create App via CLI.
 Go to the last part in [this](https://devcenter.heroku.com/articles/heroku-cli#getting-started)